 Immigration Status Discrimination

-The statute accordingly leaves "no room for doubt about this state's public policy with regard to the irrelevance of immigration status in enforcement of state labor, employment, civil rights and employee housing laws."
+California Labor Code section 1171.5 leaves "no room for doubt about this state's public policy with regard to the irrelevance of immigration status in enforcement of state labor, employment, civil rights and employee housing laws."
 Hernandez v.
-Paicius, (2003) 109 C4th 452, 460 (emphasis added).
-Despite that most immigrants are not native citizens of the United States of America, the Constitution itself entitles them to many of the same rights as American citizens, and the labor laws of the country and of California reflect that.
+Paicius (2003) 109 Cal.App.4th 452, 460, disapproved on other grounds.

-In order to bring a claim for discrimination based on an employee's immigration status, the plaintiff needs to prove that:
+To bring a claim for discrimination based on an employee's immigration status, the plaintiff needs to prove that:

 - that the employee's job performance was satisfactory,

 - and that other employees who were not immigrants were not subjected to the discriminatory actions of the employer.

-- English only policies at work,
+- English-only policies at work,

 - Discrimination based on a person's accent,

 - Raad v.
-Fairbanks North Star Borough School Dist.
-(9th Cir.
-2003) 323 F3d 1185, 1195.
+Fairbanks North Star Borough School District (9th Cir.
+2003) 323 F.3d 1185, 1195.